MGS-Developers/mgs-mun/src/markdown/committees/hr-council-2.md

 # The Issue of Freedom of Expression on the Internet
-"Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers." – Article 19 of the UDHR
+> Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.

+— Article 19 of the UDHR

 That does not mean that you can say what you want, when you want, and how you want.
 In some specific circumstances, free speech and freedom of expression can be restricted.
-Amnesty International UK clearly defines it:
+Amnesty International (UK) clearly defines the extent to which such restrictions might be required:

 > Governments have an obligation to prohibit hate speech and incitement.
 And restrictions can also be justified if they protect specific public interest or the rights and reputations of others.